bourquejulien/devops-cs2024-team-exemple/README-EN.md

 #  ...
 ```

 > The image ``brqu/docker-az:latest`` is based on ``docker:24.0.5`` and also contains helm et AZ cli.
-By using Gitlab pipelines, you won't need to install these tools for each deployment, which will speed up your pipeline.
+By using it, you won't need to install these tools for each deployment.
+This will speed up your pipeline runs.

 ### 3. Access the Jungle (2 points)
 In this step, you must access the status page on the jungle prisoners' service.
 To do this, you must make an HTTP GET request to the following address from your service: